vhbsoft/Ersa/README.md

 # CS686-3-Project

-Move the files into the following directory:
+Move the `classifier.cc` and `classifier.hh` into the following directory:
 ```
 /click/elements/standard
 ```